California Mileage Reimbursement: Labor Code 2802 Basics

 As its name suggests, this calculation method is based on employers reimbursing their workers for actual business-related expenses.
 It requires employees to record all the exact losses they’ve paid while using their personal vehicles for work-related purposes.
 These losses include:

-Depreciation - changes in the vehicle’s resale value year-over-year
+• Depreciation - changes in the vehicle’s resale value year-over-year

-Costs of maintenance
+• Costs of maintenance

 This method is the most accurate of all, but it’s also the most cumbersome.
 The recordkeeping requirements for it are time-consuming for the employee.
-Additionally, disputes may arise over the labor code 2802’s statement that the expenditures need to be reasonable and necessary.
+Additionally, disputes may arise over the Labor Code 2802’s statement that the expenditures need to be reasonable and necessary.

 Lump Sum Method

 Still, California employers need to be careful about the reimbursement amount.
 It has to fully compensate the employee for the actual costs of operating the vehicle.
-Otherwise, the employer may find themselves violating the state laws.
+Otherwise, the employer may find themselves violating state laws.

 There is yet another thing you need to be aware of - fluctuating gas prices we are seeing right now can affect the lump sum’s value and make it inadequate.
 According to the law, workers have the right to question the amount they are being given and demand that it be aligned with the gas market’s prices.